permitio/permit-aspnet/README.md

 ## Resource instances

-It's possible to specify a resource instance in the `Permit` attribute:
+It's possible to specify a resource instance key in the `Permit` attribute:

 ```csharp
 [HttpGet("articles/{id}")]